Class 6 Maths Chapter 1 Patterns in Mathematics Notes

 1 + 3 + 5 + 7 + 9 + 11 = 36 and so on.

 The above pattern happens every time.
-We can explain it by picture visualisation.
+We can explain it by picture visualization.

-Hence, the sum of first n odd numbers is n2.
+Hence, the sum of the first n odd numbers is n2.

 Example 4.

-Find the sum of first 50 add numbers.
+Find the sum of the first 50 and add numbers.

 Solution:

-We know that the sum of first n odd numbers = n2
+We know that the sum of the first n odd numbers = n2

 = 50 × 50